ulsdevteam/ezpaarse-loader/README.md

 # EZPAARSE Data Loader

 ## Purpose
-Load EZPAARSE processed logs into an Oracle table.
+Download EZProxy logs, parse with EZPAARSE, and load processed logs into an Oracle table.

 ## Configuration
- * Copy sqlplus.env.sample to sqlplus.env with your Oracle username, password, and server
+ * Copy common.env.sample to common.env with your Oracle username, password, and server, and any other customizations

 ## Usage
+ * `./parse.sh`
+   * will look in `downloads/` for new logs, capturing EZPAARSE output to `parsed/`
+   * failures will be output to STDERR, and failed logs and temporary files will be left in `parsed/`
  * `./process.sh`
    * will look in `pending/` for new logs, moving them to `done/` when completed
    * failures will be output to STDERR, and failed logs and temporary files will be left in `working/`